-Angular Data Grid: Column Definitions
+Angular Grid: Column Definitions | AG Grid

 valueGetter instead of

-field) then it is useful to understand how columns IDs are generated.
+field) then it is useful to understand how column IDs are generated.

 If the user provides